 Headquartered in London, Barclays plc is a British multinational investment bank and financial services company.
 Incorporated on the 20th of July 1896, Barclays has grown to become one of the largest financial services companies in the world.
-The company offers a wide range of services including online investments, stock trading, banking, corporate banking, forex, personal banking, and wealth management.
+The company offers a wide range of services including online investments, stock trading online, banking, corporate banking, forex, personal banking, and wealth management.
 The company comprises two main segments; Barclays UK and Barclays International.

 Barclays UK is the company’s consumer and business banking division in the United Kingdom.
 It is the company’s banking operation for customers in Britain, offering transactional, investment and lending products as well as small business services, wealth management and credit cards, to more than 24 million of its customers in the country.